Pyjama Warriors aka Remote Workers

 - Monday.com – not just for project management, but a great visual tool for organising your own workflow processes and task lists

-- Slack – collaborative working and constant chat at its best, it’s like WhatsApp but turbo
+- Slack – collaborative working and constant chat at its best, it’s like WhatsApp but turbocharged

 - Cat treats – your cat is probably going to pester you all day long, mine is currently trying to write this article by swishing her tail across my keyboard – cat treats will provide a welcome distraction

-- An endless supply of coffee – buy it in bulk, you can no longer rely on the office kitchen to provide you in a never-ending supply of the caffeinated goodness
+- An endless supply of coffee – buy it in bulk, you can no longer rely on the office kitchen to provide you with a never-ending supply of the caffeinated goodness

 - A remote job